jedick/MLE-capstone-project/README.md

 Quotation errors are unfortunately common in the scientific literature ([Jergas and Baethge, 2015](https://doi.org/10.7717/peerj.1364); [Mogull, 2017](https://doi.org/10.1371/journal.pone.0184727)).
 This type of error occurs when a claim is not supported by the provided citation.
 The standard advice to avoid quotation errors is: “*Read before you cite*” ([Steel, 1996](https://doi.org/10.1016/S0140-6736\(05\)66108-9); [Simkin and Roychowdhury, 2003](https://www.complex-systems.com/issues/14-3/)).

 Human judgment is essential to prevent quotation errors.
-At the same time, automatic detection of quotation errors would help writers, reviewers, and editors to improve the quality of the scientific record.
+At the same time, automatic detection of quotation errors would help writers, reviewers, and editors to improve the quality of scientific publications.

 The aim of this project is to build a machine learning system that identifies quotation errors in a source text.
 Given a manuscript together with the text of the cited references, the algorithm will produce a list of claims (i.e., sentences with a citation) and a prediction of whether each claim is adequately supported by the citation.